apache/apisix-ingress-controller/docs/en/latest/practices/step-by-step.md

 ## APISIX Installation

 Create a config file for our APISIX.
+We are going to deploy APISIX version 2.5.

-Notice that in the `apisix.allow_admin` config, we set `0.0.0.0/0` here just for test.
+Note that the APISIX ingress controller needs to communicate with the APISIX admin API, so we set `apisix.allow_admin` to `0.0.0.0/0` for test.

 ```yaml
 apisix: